lvoytek/opentee-android-tinkerboard/README.md

 ### Supported Android Versions

-**Supported Android version: 5.0 - 5.1.1**
+**Supported Android version: 7.1.1**

 The current implementation of the API uses Open-TEE in place of a hardware TEE.
-Open-TEE does not yet support Android versions above 5.1.1.
-This project has been tested on Android 5.0 & 5.1.1
+Open-TEE does not yet support Android versions above 7.1.
+This project has been tested on Android 7.1 on Tinker Board S

 ### Prerequisites